 Problem Setup

-Here we describe a method that, given a set of side chain functional groups fixed in space (relative to one another), will find, among a library of molecular scaffolds, a suitable scaffold to spatially present those fixed functional groups.
+Given a library of molecular scaffolds, our method will find a suitable set of scaffolds to cause a set of target functional groups to be fixed in space relative to one another.
 We use the term functional group to indicate the terminal atoms of a side chain, i.e. those atoms whose position will remain fixed relative to one another during the rotation of the χ angles of the side chain.
 Examples would include the phenyl, imidozol, and guanadinium groups of phenylalanine, histidine and arginine respectively, but also the four terminal carbons of leucine (Cβ, Cγ, Cδ1, Cδ2) and the hydrogens that branch from them.
 A molecular scaffold is defined generally as any molecule from which designable side groups could branch.

 A given scaffold will typically have varying degrees of freedom and these degrees of freedom will therefore define that scaffold’s ability to accommodate fixed functional groups.
 Practically, different scaffolds will have different degrees of flexibility at different positions and this will drive our definition of allowable error of matching.
 For a peptide, the predominant degrees of freedom are the φ and ψ angles of the backbone and χ angles in the side chains.
 Peptidomimetic scaffolds will have different degrees of freedom.
 For example, in peptoids we must also consider the cis/trans state of the preceding-ω angle, which potentially allows for greater diversity of side chain Cα-Cβ bond vectors for a given sequence.
 Alternatively, an oligooxopiperazine (OOP), which has cyclic constraints between neighboring residues, is theoretically much more restricted in its ability to accommodate fixed functional groups but also has a reduced entropic cost upon binding a target.